-As most of the recommendations arising from the review affect the operation of the Planning Committee, this report is being referred initially to this Committee for comments, following which it will be referred to the Executive and then to full Council on 22 February 2023.
+As most of the recommendations arising from the review affect the operation of the Planning Committee, this report was referred to that Committee for comments at its special meeting held on 7 February.
+The Committee's response to each of the working group's recommendations is also included in Appendix 2, which the Executive and Council are asked to consider.